ekuri/baxter_end_effector_control/README.md

 # ROS End Effector Teleoperation Control Package

 ## About
-To know what this pakage is, pleased refer to the wiki of this package:
+To know what this package is, pleased refer to the wiki of this package:

 https://github.com/birlrobotics/birl_baxter/wiki/end_effector_teleoperation_control_en